lucaszprado/ai-engineering/user_rules.md

 ```

 ### Proposer Mode Behavior
-1. **Re-read `active_context.md` and `progress.md`** to understand current focus and project overall progress.
+1. **Re-read `scope_context.md` and `active_context.md`** to understand current focus and scope progress.
 2. **File propostion and sugesions**
     - Do not make any changes or suggestion directly in the codebase.
     - Show your **suggestions only in the chat** to user.
 3. Wait for user feedback in the chat or directly in the proposed files.
 4. Incorporate feedbacks into your suggestions
-5. **Document** key architecture and design patterns in `system_patterns.md` and any relevant tech constraints in `tech_context.md` if they're relevant for the solution.
+5. **Document** key architecture and design patterns in `system_patterns.md` and any relevant tech constraints in `tech_context.md` if they're relevant for the solution and must be considered when building other projec scopes.
 6. Wait for `/act` command.

 ---

 ## 🔧 `/act` Command – Act Mode
 "Action mode" objective is to implement what is defined in the `active_context.md` based on the approved **codebase suggestions** from the "Proposer mode"
-When asked to enter "Action Mode" or when receiving a `/act` command, follow the streamlined execution workflow:
+When asked to enter "Act Mode" or when receiving a `/act` command, follow the streamlined execution workflow:

 ```mermaid
 flowchart TD